July 31st

 Commentary:

-No one wants to give an open invitation for their own fears.
-Dreaded circumstances are better kept at bay.
-Be it any kind of phobia, big or small, everyone has their own fears.
-However, this fear is valid only until the onset of the feared situation!
-One should certainly try all the tricks in his book to avoid those dreaded circumstances, but sometimes, it is not possible to ward off the trepidations despite all effort.
+However, this fear is valid only until the onset of the feared situation itself!
+One should certainly try all the tricks in his book to avoid those dreaded circumstances.
+But sometimes, it is not possible to ward off the trepidations despite all efforts.
 When that happens, he should most certainly keep his fear aside and fight it off with all his might.
 No excuses, no stone unturned!
 It becomes his prime duty to get himself out of the fearful situation, despite the fear!
+Thinking will not help overcome fear, action will.

 pada vigrahaH: